-Filed by the Registrant \boxtimes Filed by a party other than the Registrant \square

-Check the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-X Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under Section 240.14a-12

-XCel Brands, Inc.

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-X No fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (see forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Filed by the Registrant 🖾 a party other than the Registrant \Box Charle t ha annyanyiata haru he appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as Ш permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under Section 240.14a-12 Soliciting Muterial ander Section 240,144 12 XCel Brands, Inc. (Name of Registrant as Specified in Its Charter) (Name of Davidson (a) Filing Durani Chatamant if ather than the Davidson th (Name of Person(s) Filing Proxy Statement if other than the Registrant) Pavme nt of Filii ng Fee (Check the appropriate box): y No fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: